danielneil/Smart-Worm-Habitat/README.md

 ## It sends alerts, too!

-The system will monitor specific items and alert workers whenever they go above or below the declared thresholds.
+The SWH will monitor and send alerts whenever it suspects the worms are in trouble!

 The alerts will be a pretty WebUI coupled with email notification.

-## And it can watch them ;)
+## And...it can watch them ;)

 An infrared camera will takes a happy snap every 30 minutes, with its primary purpose to monitor worm feeding and migration patterns.